 Whether buying the Kindle Paperwhite Wi-Fi or the 3G models depends on your needs.
 We would consider either model the best e-book reader currently on the market.
 Buying a Kindle Paperwhite from Amazon in South Africa is a no-brainer.
 If you travel frequently without access to internet, get the Kindle Paperwhite 3G.
 If you are connected most of the time, the Wi-Fi model is more than adequate for your book reading needs.

-New, higher resolution display (300 ppi)--now with twice as many pixels; Now with Bookerly, our exclusive font, hand-crafted from the ground up for faster reading with less eyestrain; Built-in ...Made by: Amazon, Available: In stock
+Higher resolution display (300 ppi) - with twice as many pixels; Now with Bookerly, our exclusive font, hand-crafted from the ground up for faster reading with less eyestrain; Built-in adjustable ...Made by: Amazon, Available: In stock